cchudzicki-ocw-testing/RES.3-006_Sp21/content/pages/related-mentoring-resources.md

 [myIDP](http://myidp.sciencecareers.org/), ScienceCareers.org (Life and Physical Sciences): online, free individual development plan for students in the life and physical sciences.

-[ImaginePhD](https://www.imaginephd.com/), Imagine PhD (Humanities and Social Sciences): online, free career exploration and planning tool tailored for the humanities and social sciences.
+[ImaginePhD](https://www.imaginephd.com/) (Humanities and Social Sciences): online, free career exploration and planning tool tailored for the humanities and social sciences.

 [UCSF Faculty Mentoring Toolkit](https://facultyacademicaffairs.ucsf.edu/faculty-life/mentoring): for junior faculty mentoring program but contains documents that we can adapt for a graduate mentoring/advising program